catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 When looking at other tools that allow creating questions for an interactive test or quiz, it's striking that ILIAS requires both the most amount of clicks and most amount times the interface replaces most of its content (e.g. shows a new view or tab).

-In this table below we counted clicks and view changes when
+In the table below we counted clicks and view changes when

 * starting on the overview screen of an empty test or quiz
 * creating one single choice true/false question,